KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

 print('~' * len(my_string))
 ```

-if we use it in different parts of our script it would become very difficult to maintain, as we have to update all the instances of our block of code.
+if we use it in different parts of our script it would become very difficult to maintain, as we have to update all the instances of our code block.

 ---